rtrlib/handbook/source/intro.rst

 Detailed insights on the implementation of the RTRlib  and its performance can be found in :cite:`whss-roslr-13`.
-Further information can also be found in the standard specifications and protocols in RFCs 6810 :cite:`RFC-6810` and 6811 :cite:`RFC-6811`, to which the RTRlib complies.
+Further information is available in the standard specifications and protocols in RFCs 6810 :cite:`RFC-6810` and 6811 :cite:`RFC-6811`, to which the RTRlib complies.
+Even more background material on BGP security extensions can be found in :cite:`RFC-7353`, :cite:`draft-ietf-sidr-bgpsec-overview`, and :cite:`draft-ietf-sidr-bgpsec-protocol`

 .. only:: html